JiayuanDing100/awesome-graph-papers-in-biology/README.md

 The fundamental problem: how to represent a whole molecule (graph)

+1. **InfoGraph: Unsupervised and Semi-supervised Whole-Graph Representation Learning**, ICLR, 2020

-Utilising graph machine learning within drug discovery and development, Arxiv, 2021,
+1. **Utilising graph machine learning within drug discovery and development**, Arxiv, 2021,

-Drug-drug adverse effect prediction with graph co-attention, Arxiv, 2019, citation: 15
+1. **Drug-drug adverse effect prediction with graph co-attention**, Arxiv, 2019, citation: 15

+1. **GraphAF: an Autoregressive Flow for Molecular Graph Generation**, ICLR, 2020

+1. **A Graph to Graphs Framework for
+Retrosynthesis Prediction**, ICML, 2020

+#### Reasoing on.
+Knowledge Graph (drug discovery)

+1. **Rotate: Knowledge graph embedding by relational rotation in complex space**, ICLR, 2019

+1. **Probabilistic logic neural networks for reasoning**, NIPS, 2019

+1. **RNNLogic: Learning Logic Rules for Reasoning on Knowledge Graphs**, ICLR, 2021